Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 ## Todo:

 * Examples: change to let after we have introduced it.
-Use some const too.
+Use more const too.
 * Objects: Complete the Objects section
-* Objects: Mention class statement ?? maybe not, seems a hack.
+* Objects: Mention class statement ?? just briefly, seems a hack.
 * Mention map/reduce ?? don't think so
 * The => function mapping syntax ?
 Prob not.